 Now, one of the best and longest battery warranties we have seen is at 2 years full replacement.
 This type of warranty will not be offered everywhere, however if you call around enough, then you may find a golf cart dealer that offers it.
 Do not confuse this with a 4 year limited warranty though.
 A 4 Year limited warranty has fine print details such as hours of use and cycles attached to it in addition to a residual payout based on time.
 This means that if the batteries go bad after 3.5 years and meets the hours of use addendum, then you would receive 25% of the value you paid for the batteries back instead of a full replacement pack or equivalent.

 Refurbished Golf Cart Batteries

-There is a lot of info out there about refurbishing your golf cart batteries through a variety of methods.
+There is a lot of info out there about refurbishing your batteries through a variety of methods.
 Some include a method of replacing the acid in your battery.
 Others discuss putting vinegar or some other substance in the battery to rejuvenate them.
 There are also desulfating charging systems (which are great for long term storage by the way) that claim they will refurbish the batteries.
 Overall though, the science does not support a damaged battery can be effectively refurbished.
 You may see some signs of life for a short time, however in the end you will likely pay more in the end.
-Professionally, we do not recommend taking this route as a means to save money or prolong your golf cart batteries.
+Professionally, we do not recommend taking this route as a means to save money or prolong your batteries.

 Used golf cart batteries for sale

-While the aim of this article is to discuss primarily deep cycle batteries used in golf carts, some people are interested about learning the other types of batteries being used in Golf Carts.
+While the aim of this article is to discuss primarily deep cycle batteries used in golf carts, some people are interested about learning the other types of batteries being used in Golf Cars.
 We have an article for you that discusses differing battery types in detail specifically for you.